 Piotr Szybicki recently published this blog post with the title, “Hazelcast on GCP (google cloud platform) part 2“.
 In this post, Piotr discusses the process of deploying and securing a Hazelcast IMDG cluster in GCP (Google Cloud Platform).
 This is part of a multi-part series.
 Find part 1 here: Hazelcast on GCP (google cloud platform) […]

 Piotr Szybicki recently published this blog post with the title, “Hazelcast on GCP (google cloud platform) part 1“.
 In this post, Piotr discusses the process of deploying and securing a Hazelcast IMDG cluster in GCP (Google Cloud Platform).
-In this article I am going to discuss the process of deploying, securing hazelcast cluster in to […]
+In this article I am going to discuss the process of deploying, securing the Hazelcast cluster in […]

 *Rolando Santamaria Maso recently published a blog post entitled, In-Memory, Distributed Data Structures for the masses. * This article is about In-Memory Data-Structures.
 But this time, about the “magic” ones: Lists, Maps, Queues, Locks, Streams… that works distributed across multiple nodes and across different runtimes (Java, C#, C++, Node.js, Python, Go).
 Motivations I had the […]